poboai/ISLES22_PAT/README.md

 # Inference
 You can run the inference code with docker system. please following these instructions:
-  1.

-  3.
+  1. Prepare mri image data (mha format) and json data of adc, dwi, and flair mri images according to the folder structure below.
+'''ISLES22_PAT/test/
+├── images
+│   └── adc-brain-mri
+│       └── <adc_filename>.mha
+│   └── dwi-brain-mri
+│       └── <dwi_filename>.mha
+│   └── flair-brain-mri
+│       └── <flair_filename>.mha
+├── adc-mri-parametrs.json
+├── dwi-mri-parametrs.json
+├── flair-mri-parametrs.json  '''
-  4. just run test.sh file to test the dockerfile.
+  2. Running the test.sh file automatically installs the required package of requirements.txt and allows you to test the code.
   `./test.sh`
-  this automatically install all the packages for the ISLES22_PAT code.
+  *this automatically install all the packages for the ISLES22_PAT code.
+  *you can modify the test.sh file to change the number of gpu to use, memory limitation, shm size, etc.